opencloud-community/ot-controller/docs/admin/logging.md

 the `default_directives`, each component must be explicitly overwritten in the `config.toml`, otherwise the default values persist alongside the other configured directives.

-However, configuring the `default_directives` with the `RUST_LOG` environment variable will remove all defaults

 ### `RUST_LOG` environment variable

 The log level of the controller can also be configured with the `RUST_LOG` environment variable.
 The variable follows the